PhilipTKC/marked-vitejs-plugin/README.md

 Use [Marked](https://github.com/markedjs/marked) in Vite.

-Created for personal use, but feel free to use it.
+Created for personal use ([Quick Start](https://github.com/PhilipTKC/quick-start)), but feel free to use it.

-## Why?

-Replace Markdown It with MarkedJS for [Quick Start](https://github.com/PhilipTKC/quick-start).

 ## Usage